bitrise-io/devcenter/_articles/en/builds/bitrise-checks-on-github-checks.md

 Using Bitrise Checks is just a few clicks away.
 Let's do this!

-1. Select your organization's app on your [Dashboard](https://app.bitrise.io/dashboard/builds).
+1. Select your Organization's app on your [Dashboard](https://app.bitrise.io/dashboard/builds).
 2. Select the **Settings** tab of your app.
 3. Click the **install our app to your GitHub repository** LINK in the **ENABLE GITHUB CHECKS** toggle's description.
 Don't toggle the switch just yet, since you first need to install Bitrise Checks.
 We will get to enabling the toggle [later](/builds/bitrise-checks-on-github-checks/#enabling-github-checks).

    ![{{ page.title }}](/img/disabled-toggle-githubchekcs.jpg)

    This link will take you to GitHub's **Bitrise Checks** installation page.
-4. On the **Install Bitrise Checks** page, select the user or organization you want to add Bitrise Checks to.
+4. On the **Install Bitrise Checks** page, select the user or Organization you want to add Bitrise Checks to.

    ![{{ page.title }}](/img/install-bitrise-checks.jpg)
 5. Decide if you wish to install Bitrise Checks to all your repositories or just to a selected few.
 With this you grant rights to Bitrise Checks to integrate with your repository and use GitHub Checks to display check results.